DKolibar/VPOKER-2016/README.md

 ---

 Game created for Windows Command Line interface.
 Video poker is a casino game based on five-card draw poker.
-Game has sounds effects.
+Game has sounds effects, it can save player progress.
 I programmed it during my studies on SPŠE with usage of windows.h library, so it will work ONLY on Windows.

 #### For Windows 10 you need to use "Legacy console" otherwise characters will not show correctly